bongochong/CWP-Utilities/Source/CWP-Utilities-Current/docs/README.txt

 7. 7-Zip CLI binary by Igor Pavlov (https://www.7-zip.org/).
 I use this to unpack the larger block lists (like for the torrent client block list updaters) prior to parsing.

-Just like my script utilities, these are all also fully open sourced or released under FOSS licenses (or public domain, which is now considered FOSS-compatible).
+Just like my script utilities, these are all also fully open sourced and released under FOSS licenses (or public domain, which is now considered FOSS-compatible).
 Please inspect the respective websites for details about their particular licenses.
 Each website also provides the source code for the above programs / libraries.